Vetint02/Note-taking-app/README.md

 * ejs
 * chalk

-if code doesn't work after npm install, you may need to manually download these dependencies.
+dependencies should download after `npm install` if code doesn't work after `npm install`, you may need to manually download these dependencies.

 # Set up